hpe-dev-incubator/hpe-dev-portal/content/platform/data-services-cloud-console-api/home.md

 ## REST API

-This REST API is designed for those who wish to achieve the above objectives.
+This REST API is designed to provide the agility as previously mentioned .
 The DSCC public API is specified based on the OpenAPI format version 3 ([OpenAPI 3.0 information](https://swagger.io/blog/news/whats-new-in-openapi-3-0/)).
 The specification defines a standard, language-agnostic interface to the RESTful API allowing the clients (both human and computer) to consume capabilities of DSCC services efficiently.
-The API definition is available for download in OpenAPI 3 YAML format at the link mentioned in the next paragraph.
+The API definition is available for download in OpenAPI 3 YAML or JSON format at the link mentioned in the next paragraph.

 Some of the advantages of distributing in OpenAPI 3.0 format: